UPDATED May 17, 2021

 If you’re ready to take the next step toward an online master’s degree in the education field, contact a Global Campus representative to learn more, or explore some of our related master’s degrees.

-* The Masters of Arts in Education is not CAEP**, TEAC or NCATE accredited, which is a requirement for certification in some states, and successful completion of the Masters of Arts in Education by itself does not lead to certification or licensure in any state.
-Other factors, such as a student’s criminal history, may prevent an applicant from obtaining licensure or employment in this field of study.
+*An online degree from the University of Arizona Global Campus does not lead to immediate teacher licensure in any state.
+If you want to become a classroom teacher, contact your state's education authorities prior to enrolling at the University of Arizona Global Campus to determine what state-specific requirements you must complete before obtaining your teacher's license.
+University of Arizona Global Campus graduates will be subject to additional requirements on a state-by-state basis that will include one or more of the following: student teaching or practicum experience, additional coursework, additional testing, or, if the state requires a specific type of degree to seek alternative certification, earning an additional degree.
+None of the University of Arizona Global Campus' online education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP), which is a requirement for certification in some states.
+Other factors, such as a student's criminal history, may prevent an applicant from obtaining licensure or employment in this field of study.
 All prospective students are advised to visit the Education Resource Organizations Directory (EROD) and to contact the licensing body of the state where they are licensed or intend to obtain licensure to verify that these courses qualify for teacher certification, endorsement, and/or salary benefits in that state prior to enrolling.
-Prospective students are also advised to regularly review the states’ policies and procedures relating to licensure as those policies are subject to change.
+Prospective students are also advised to regularly review the state's policies and procedures relating to licensure as those policies are subject to change.